Best Les Paul for Metal

 In this article you’ll learn about some of the best Les Paul guitars for heavy metal, as well as some guitars from gear companies who have taken the Gibson dual-humbucker, single-cutaway template and built on it.
 There are good reasons this design has endured for so long, and very good reasons metal players around the world choose this guitar to help sculpt their sound.

-Gibson is one of the top guitar brands on the planet, and their subsidiary Epiphone builds some of the best intermediate-level guitars you are going to find.
-But there are other contenders offering awesome Les Paul-style guitars, such as brands like ESP LTD, Ibanez and Schecter.
+Gibson is one of the top guitar brands on the planet, and its subsidiary Epiphone builds some of the best intermediate-level guitars you are going to find.
+But there are other contenders offering awesome Les Paul-style guitars, such as brands like ESP LTD, Ibanez, and Schecter.

 So let’s look at some gear!
 Here are my picks for the best Les Paul for metal.

 Gibson Les Paul Studio